In a world of “fake news” insults, will branding honesty become a trend?

 Or perhaps, clarity with problems that you don’t solve or when you aren’t the cheapest (Progressive has been doing this for years).

 Have you ever wanted a waiter to give you a candid opinion on which entree is better?
 That type of transparency.

 We agree with another Fast Company prediction: it’s unlikely that fast food restaurants will also show the details of their contribution to an unhealthy population.
 But expectations of branding honesty will force every brand to rigorously self-reflect on standard questions: what problem does it solve?
 How?
 And what’s the proof?

-Your positioning is critical to lay the groundwork for branding honesty.
+Your positioning and messaging is critical to lay the groundwork for creating more honesty in your branding.